pkiraly/qa-catalogue/README.md

 This analysis reveals the relative importance of some fields.
 Pareto's distribution is a kind of power law distribution, and Pareto-rule of 80-20 rules states that 80% of outcomes are due to 20% of causes.
-In catalogue outcome is the total occurences of the data element, causes are individual data elements.
+In catalogue outcome is the total occurrences of the data element, causes are individual data elements.
 In catalogues some data elements occurs much more frequently then others.
-This analyses highlights the distibution of the data elements: whether it is similar to Pareto's distribution or not.
+This analyses highlights the distribution of the data elements: whether it is similar to Pareto's distribution or not.

 It produces charts for each document type and one for the whole catalogue